How a DUI Is Proven

 - What are the defenses to a DUI?

 This article will cover these questions and point to legal help.
 If you’ve been charged with a DUI, it’s essential to speak with a qualified defense attorney who can “help you navigate the legal system” and give your defense its “best shot,” says Michigan DUI defense attorney Daniel J. Larin.

 The legal definition of a DUI offense varies from state to state.
 However, two general elements of a DUI offense hold across the board.
 In order to convict someone of a DUI, a state prosecutor must prove beyond a reasonable doubt that the defendant was:

 Let’s look at these elements in more depth.

 Driving a car while drunk is the most obvious example of a DUI.
-But you don’t necessarily have to be driving a vehicle to be convicted of a DUI.
+But you don’t necessarily have to be driving to be convicted of a DUI.

-- Sitting in a parked car with the engine on
+- Sitting in a parked car with keys in the ignition or with the engine on

-- Being parked on the roadside or in a public area
+- Being parked on the roadside or in a public parking lot

 - Sleeping behind the wheel while intoxicated